 One of the things I love about wandering around and finding parks and playgrounds is finding places like THIS.

-The sign to the beach states “NO SWIMMING” as there are no lifeguards on duty, so the boys stayed close to shore and just got their legs wet.
-It’s pretty chilly so I doubt they would have done much swimming even if it WAS allowed!
+The sign to the beach states “NO SWIMMING” as there are no lifeguards on duty and the water is not tested, so the boys stayed close to shore and just got their feet wet as they played with rocks and searched for sticks.